How to Start Amazon Advertising: Step-by-Step Guide to Amazon PPC

 Amazon PPC Strategy for Bidding

 It would be healthier to start small and increase this amount after seeing some results when deciding on the budget.
-Then, set your budget to a comfortable level, and don’t forget, you can change your daily budget later.
+Then, set your budget to a comfortable level, and don’t forget, that you can change your daily budget later.

 When you set up Amazon PPC campaigns, you will enter a budget and specify the “Default Bid” for any targeted keyword (automatic campaign or manual campaign) in each ad group where you are trying to promote a product.
 So if you set your default bid at $0.10, you would only bid $0.10 for each item.